 Many legendary events have occurred since then.
 The building went through three iterations; it was first redone by Pierre Charles L’Enfant, and was later demolished and replaced by a new building created by the architects Ithiel Town, Alexander Davis, and John Frazee.
 The Stamp Act Congress met on its steps to protest taxation without representation in October 1765.
 Meetings that led to the completion of the Articles of Confederation were held inside from 1785-1789.
 In fact, many of the most instrumental documents in U.S. history were signed here, including the Northwest Ordinance, which set up the states that would become Ohio, Indiana, Illinois, Michigan, and Wisconsin—and, critically, prohibited slavery in these new territories.

 Today, Federal Hall stands in a crowded section of Lower Manhattan where it is often overlooked, partly due to the fact that it stands in the middle of the chaos of Wall Street.
 During its various lifetimes, it has been instrumental to some of the most pivotal moments in history, and has also been the site of lesser-known but equally fascinating events.
-Read on to discover more about this important landmark, which is a stop on our 400 Years of History in 1 Mile walking tour:
+Read on to discover more about this important landmark, which is a stop on our Hidden Gems of the Financial District tour!

 Make sure to join us for our next event, where you’ll hear stories of heroes and rogues that have shaped our history as a country and as a city: